-In a text editor, modify the two fields in the <Title> tag that contain the clip name strings (the shaded fields in the example below).
+In a text editor, modify the two fields in the <Title> tag that contain the clip name strings (the shaded fields in "Clip name string example" below).

-Enter a name in the first field in ASCII format (up to 13 characters), and enter another name in the second field in UTF-8 format (up to 52 characters).
+Enter a name in the first field in ASCII format (up to 50 characters), and enter another name in the second field in UTF-8 format (up to 50 bytes).